-In fact, since the Roman age, the region constituted a bridge between the peninsula and the Orient.
-Moreover, the region kept its status over time and the main Adriatic ports located in Bari, Otranto, and Brindisi, still represent a gate to Albania, Turkey, and Greece.
+In fact, since the Roman Age, the region constituted a bridge between the peninsula and the East.
+Moreover, the region kept its status over time and the main Adriatic ports located in Bari, Otranto, and Brindisi, still serve as a gate to Albania, Turkey, and Greece.

 Prehistory of Apulia

-This limestone complex revealed several findings related to the final stage of the Acheulean era, particularly from the caves Uluzzo and Paglicci.
-A particular aspect of the Mousterian age in Apulia is given by the use of the caves and grottos for the preparation of instruments.
+This limestone complex revealed several findings related to the final stage of the Acheulean Era, particularly from the Caves of Uluzzo and Paglicci.
+A particular aspect of the Mousterian Age in Apulia is given by the use of the caves and grottos for the preparation of instruments.
 These caves, namely the caves of Uluzzo and Serra Cicora near Lecce, are very similar to other caves located in Lazio and Liguria.

 The archaic phases of the Upper Paleolithic are very well attested, particularly in the caves and caverns of Uluzzo, Serra Cicora and Torre Testa, but also in the Umbra Forest and in other locations in the provinces of Foggia and Bari.

-Apulia is also rich in evidence belonging to the Gravettian and Epigravettiano eras.
-Some burial sites were found in the Gravettian and Epigravettian layers and contain important examples of mural art representing animals and other engravings with positive and negative meanings.
+Apulia is also rich in evidence belonging to the Gravettian and Epigravettian Eras.
+Some burial sites were found in the Gravettian and Epigravettian layers and contain important examples of mural art representing animals and other engravings with diverse meanings.

-Apulia is one of the few Italian regions rich in findings belonging to the ancient Neolithic, including a rich imprinted ceramic culture found in various prehistoric sites such as Francavilla Fontana, Molfetta, Tremiti Islands, and other centers.
+Apulia is one of the few Italian regions rich in findings belonging to the ancient Neolithic, including an imprinted ceramic culture found in various prehistoric sites such as Francavilla Fontana, Molfetta, the Tremiti Islands, and other centers.

-Other findings belonging to the Neolithic are located in other caves throughout the territory, including the cave Scaloria and a few other caves in the areas of Ostuni and Molfetta.
-Masseria La Quercia, grotto Zinzulusa, Marina di Novaglie and the cave of Porto Badisco are other sites of exceptional interest due to the preserved paintings.
+Other findings belonging to the Neolithic are located in caves throughout the territory, including the Scaloria Cave and a few other caves in the areas of Ostuni and Molfetta.
+Masseria La Quercia, the Cave of Zinzulusa, Marina di Novaglie and the Cave of Porto Badisco are additional sites of exceptional interest due to the preserved paintings they hold.

 The major cultural innovations characteristic of the Eneolithic period are attested by the presence of graves and tombs.
 Some of the most important sites are those in Cellino San Marco and Laterza, although there are many other noteworthy sites in the region.

-Last but not least, the prehistory of the region is also attested in the many findings that show the existence of the relations with the Aegean world.
-The relations developed in the middle and late Bronze Age.
-Some important coastal dwellings, such as the Tower Castellucciana, had been erected in those times, while the remains of fortifications and findings belonging to the Mycenaean civilization prove the existence of a blooming society.
+Last but not least, the prehistory of the region is also attested to in the many findings that show the existence of the relations with the Aegean world, which developed in the middle and late Bronze Age.
+Some important coastal dwellings, such as the Castelluccia Tower, had been erected in those times, while the remains of fortifications and findings belonging to the Mycenaean civilization prove the existence of a blooming society.

 History of Apulia

-Involved in the social war between 90 and 88 BC and in subsequent other wars, Apulia, including the area of Vulture and a part of Molise, became the second region in Italy according to the division of Augustus.
+Involved in the Social War between 91 and 87 BC and in subsequent other wars, Apulia, including the area of Vulture (Basilicata) and a part of Molise, became the second region in Italy according to the division of Augustus.

-Taranto, although deprived of its ancient role of the metropolis, continued to thrive.
+Taranto, although deprived of its ancient role as a metropolis, continued to thrive.
 In the third century BC, the administrative and fiscal reforms implemented by Diocletian led to a gradual abandonment of the cities and to the formation of almost self-contained economic, political, and social centers in many areas of the region.

 In the ninth century, most of the coast fell under the control of the Saracens who established their capital in Bari.
-Only in 871 a vast coalition between the imperial, Longobard and Byzantine forces, supported by the Venetian army, succeeded in defeating the Saracens with the subsequent benefit of the Byzantines who restored their domination over the region.
+Only in 871 a vast coalition between the Imperial, Longobard and Byzantine forces, supported by the Venetian army, succeeded in defeating the Saracens, to the subsequent benefit of the Byzantines who restored their domination over the region.

-The various administrations of the main centers of Apulia raised several times against the Byzantine domination, the most notorious rebellion being the one promoted by the Longobard in Bari in 1016.
+The various administrations of the main centers of Apulia combatted several times against the Byzantine domination, the most notorious rebellion being the one promoted by the Longobards in Bari in 1016.
 The rebellion was supported by Norman mercenaries who created the County of Melfi, entrusting it to William the Iron Arm in 1043, and prevailing over the Byzantines.